NREL/torc/docs/generate_client_apis.rst

 ####################
 Generate Client APIs
 ####################
-The software package uses the ``Swagger`` tools to auto-generate client APIs.
-Refer to https://swagger.io/docs/open-source-tools/swagger-codegen/ for installation instructions.
-They also have a Docker container available.
+The software package uses the ``Swagger`` tools to auto-generate client APIs from a Docker container.
+You must have Docker installed.

 This repository stores an OpenAPI specification at ``db_service/openapi.yaml``.
 If the API definitions are changed then this needs to be regenerated.
 Here's how to to that: